ATM: Er Rak Error: Cast

 A number of well-known Thai footballers and other figures had cameo appearances in the film.

 Reception

-Within four weeks of the film's release, ATM: Er Rak Error had grossed over ฿150 million, making it Thailand's seventh top-grossing film of all time and GTH's highest grossing film until it was surpassed in 2013 by Pee Mak.
+Within four weeks of the film's release, ATM: Er Rak Error had grossed over ฿150 million, making it Thailand's seventh top-grossing film at the time and GTH's highest grossing film until it was surpassed in 2013 by Pee Mak.